 Active as both a scholar and performer, Peter Bennett teaches in the Musicology and Historical Performance Practice programs at CWRU.
 A scholar of early-modern France – focusing in particular on the intersection of music, religion, and politics in Louis XIII’s Paris – he has also long been active as a harpsichordist and organist, in Europe (where he studied) and the USA.

 Musicology.
-Bennett holds degrees from Cambridge (B.A./M.A, Natural Sciences), King’s College, London (M.Mus.), and Oxford (D.Phil), and was appointed to the CWRU faculty in 2005.
-In addition to presenting at numerous conferences in the US, UK, and France, he has published articles in the Journal of the American Musicological Society, Early Music, and the Revue de Musicologie, and his first book, Sacred repertories in Paris under Louis XIII (2009), appeared in the Royal Musical Association Monograph series (a “magisterial study”, Early Music).
-In 2015-16 he was a Le Studium Fellow at the Centre d’Études Supérieures de la Renaissance, Tours, where he worked on a project that explored the role of music and liturgy in Louis XIII’s ceremonial entrées during the religious wars of the 1620s.
-The project culminated in an international conference on early-modern ceremonial.
-He is also the editor (with Bernard Dompnier) of Cérémonial politique et cérémonial religieux dans l’Europe modern: Échanges et métissages (Classiques Garnier, 2020).
-Research from this fellowship also informed his most recent book, Music and Power at the Court of Louis XIII: Sounding the Liturgy in Early Modern France, will appear with Cambridge University Press, 2021), a study of power and absolutism through the lens of court liturgical and musical practices (“charts a masterful journey”, Journal of the American Musicological Society.)
+Bennett holds degrees from Cambridge (B.A./M.A., Natural Sciences), King’s College, London (M.Mus.), and Oxford (D.Phil.), and was appointed to the CWRU faculty in 2005.
+In addition to presenting at numerous conferences in the US, UK, and France, he has published articles in the Journal of the American Musicological Society, Early Music, and the Revue de Musicologie, and his first book, Sacred repertories in Paris under Louis XIII (Ashgate, 2009), appeared in the Royal Musical Association Monograph series (a “magisterial study”, Early Music).
+In 2015-16 he was a Le Studium Fellow at the Centre d’Études Supérieures de la Renaissance, Tours, where he worked on a project exploring the role that music and liturgy played in Louis XIII’s ceremonial entrées during the religious wars of the 1620s.
+The project culminated in an international conference on early modern ceremonial and in the publication (with Bernard Dompnier, co-editor) of Cérémonial politique et cérémonial religieux dans l’Europe modern: Échanges et métissages (Classiques Garnier, 2020).
+Research from this fellowship also informed his most recent book, Music and Power at the Court of Louis XIII: Sounding the Liturgy in Early Modern France (Cambridge University Press, 2021), a study of power and absolutism through the lens of court liturgical and musical practices (“charts a masterful journey”, Journal of the American Musicological Society.)
 He is currently working on a number of projects related to music and provincial French ceremonial.